AhmadElsagheer/Competitive-programming-library/curriculum/readme.md

 Problems without brackets should be solved regardless of their difficulty.
 Problems with brackets should be solved if they are the easy or medium ones.

 Attached with each plan, there will be a google spreadsheet.
-As you benifit from this plan, it will nice if you can help others benifit from this plan.
+As you benefit from this plan, it will nice if you can help others benefit from this plan.
 So, you can request access to the spreadsheet and a column will be assigned to you to fill with the time you spent on solving problems and finishing the reading tasks to make good estimates for the plan.